RedTurtle/collective.stringinterp.text/README.rst

 This product try to guess text using adapters, so you can override or provide more specific ones (see the code some example).

-In general those kind of text is supported:
+Generally, those kind of text extraction is supported:

-* ATContentTypes based content types with a *text* field (Event, News Item, Document)
+* ATContentTypes based content types with a *text* field (Event, News Item, Document, Topic)
 * Comment from plone.app.discussion

-Plus, a general adapter that simply try to read a "text" attribute is provided as fallback (this will probably fix the use with Dexterity too).
+Plus, a general adapter that simply try to read if a "text" attribute is provided.
+(this will probably fix the use with Dexterity too).

 Credits